Things are moving in the world of top-level football. It’s time to take a look at who’s going where, and why!

 Pep Guardiola has long been a big fan of the Belgian, and will ask the Club to focus on pursuing a £100m transfer for a player who once more proved his talent with an FA Cup Final Man of the Match display.

-Players who enjoy the great odds Canadian mobile casino sites provide would no doubt take a bet on Hazard being interested in this kind of salary review!
+Punters who enjoy the great odds the sites provide with them would no doubt take a bet on Hazard being interested in this kind of salary review!

 A £250m Overhaul for Man United